-The Mike O’Callaghan – Pat Tillman Memorial Bridge in Las Vegas, also known as the Hoover Dam Bypass Bridge, was the first concrete-steel composite arch bridge built in the United States, and includes the longest concrete arch in the Western Hemisphere.
+The Mike O’Callaghan – Pat Tillman Memorial Bridge outside Boulder City, also known as the Hoover Dam Bypass Bridge, was the first concrete-steel composite arch bridge built in the United States and includes the longest concrete arch in the Western Hemisphere.

-The walking path, accessible from the Nevada side of the bridge, is spectacular for viewing and photographing the magnificence of the Hoover Dam, Lake Mead and the high walls of Black Canyon.
-To reach the walking path’s parking area, proceed as if you are driving to the Hoover Dam, not the Bypass Bridge.
-The walking path turn off is clearly marked, parking is free and there are portable toilets available.
+The walking path, accessible from the Nevada side of the bridge, is spectacular for viewing and photographing the magnificence of the Hoover Dam, Lake Mead, and the high walls of Black Canyon.
+To reach the walking path’s parking area, proceed as if you are going to the Hoover Dam, not the Bypass Bridge.
+The walking path turn off is clearly marked, parking is free, and portable toilets are available.

 Driving directions from Las Vegas:

 Take US 93 South toward Boulder City.
 Once there, you will have two ways to get to the Dam.
 For the quickest route, at Buchanan Blvd. stay on US 93 (to the left) and follow the signs to Hoover Dam.
 If you want to see historic downtown Boulder City (a great place to grab a bite and peruse a variety of cool shops), go straight onto Nevada Way and follow the signs to go through town.